onethinx/Sprouty_Workshop/Part_3_LoRaWAN/README.md

-# Onethinx Sprouty Workshop
+# 🚀 Onethinx Sprouty Workshop 🚀

 ## Part 3: LoRaWAN (and Sleep)

 The LoRaWAN and Sleep part will no longer requre PSoC Creator to setup.
-The whole configuration is dont in VSCode.
+The whole chip configuration is done in PSoC Creator.

-When you opened the VSCode Sprouty Starting Project, you saw some structures in the begginng:
+When you opened the VSCode Sprouty Starting Project, you saw some structures in the beginning:

 ```c
 coreConfiguration_t	coreConfig = {